-Every year on the 5th November, the skies above Britain are awash with colour as thousands of fireworks let out their brief, explosive bursts of light.
+Every year on 5th November, the skies above Britain are awash with colour as thousands of fireworks let out their brief, explosive bursts of light.

 The early 17th century was a turbulent time in both British and European history.
 The reformation and subsequent conflicts had caused significant tensions between Catholics and Protestants across the continent.
 In England in the mid-1500s, Henry VIII further destabilised the situation with the Act of Supremacy, which severed ties with the Papacy and recognised him as the ‘Supreme Head of the Church of England’.

-With a Protestant king now ruling England, many Catholics grew weary and Protestants grew suspicious of their neighbours; tensions appeared to be reaching boiling point.
+With a Protestant king now ruling England, Catholics grew weary and Protestants grew suspicious of their neighbours; tensions appeared to be reaching boiling point.
 A period of relative peace occurred in England, however, under the watchful rule of Elizabeth I.

-Plans in Motion
+Plans set in motion

 While the Gunpowder Plot is known to many as a defining moment in English – and British – history.
 It wasn’t the only plot against England’s belligerent new monarch.